Fuji Apple vs McIntosh – What’s The Difference?

 Fuji apples are large having a thick skin and dense flesh beneficial for cooking.
 McIntosh is smaller than Fuji with a thicker skin and juicier flesh beneficial for juice and cider.
 Fuji has a sweet taste and crispy texture while McIntosh taste more tart with a tender texture.

-In this article, I will illuminate both the subtle and noticeable differences between these two varieties of apples.
+In this article, I will take a close look at the subtle and noticeable differences between these two varieties of apples.

 Fuji Apple vs McIntosh – Origins